 As a steadfast rule, however, fanciful and arbitrary names always have the potential to become a trademark, the only hindrance is if some other entity already utilizes or registers a given name.
-Even in the instance where a given name is being used yet not officially registered said name as a federal trademark, the most probable legal outcome would be the continued use of that name within their existing market.
+Even in the instance where a given name is being used yet not officially registered as a federal trademark, the most probable legal outcome would be the continued use of that name within their existing market.

-Names of a suggestive nature are those which give rise to an implicit association the existence of or suggestion of the degree of quality of a certain good or service without explicitly revealing said good or service i.e. Netflix or 7-Eleven.
+Names of a suggestive nature are those which give rise to an implicit association to the existence of or suggestion of the degree of quality of a certain good or service without explicitly revealing said good or service i.e. Netflix or 7-Eleven.
 Suggestively natured names have the potential to become a trademark, yet the same degree of protection afforded to fanciful and arbitrary marks cannot be guaranteed to suggestive trademarks.

 Names of a descriptive nature explicitly denote a good or service or quality of a good or service provided by a business.
 These often may assume the status of a trademark but only after prolonged use over a significant period of time as well as a mass association from the general public between the name and your business or the product or service offered by your business.
 Examples include Cold Stone Creamery, Shoprite, or Smoothie King.
-A descriptive trademark is often assumed by small business owners seeking for instant recognition of the product or service offered by their business, yet it is important to note that a name descriptive in nature carries no government protection and other competing businesses have the full ability to utilize an identical descriptive name.
+A descriptive trademark is often assumed by small business owners seeking instant recognition of the product or service offered by their business.
+However, it is important to note that a name descriptive in nature carries no government protection and other competing businesses have the full ability to utilize an identical descriptive name.